drmDev/drmDev.github.io/hobbies.md

 <ul>
     <li><i class="fas fa-chess-queen"></i> <a href="https://www.chess.com/lessons/guide" target="_blank" rel="noopener noreferrer">Chess.com Free Guides</a> (especially the entire Fundamentals section!)</li>
     <li><i class="fas fa-chess-rook"></i> <a href="https://lichess.org/learn" target="_blank" rel="noopener noreferrer">Lichess.org has a plethora of free interactive guides and puzzles</a></li>
+		<li><i class="fas fa-chess-king"></i> <a href="https://drmdev.github.io/CCCR/" target="_blank" rel="noopener noreferrer">Visit my unofficial modernized take of our local Rochester Community Chess Club website!</a></li>
 </ul>

 ---

 ## <i class="fas fa-dragon"></i> Magic: The Gathering

 I’ve been playing Magic The Gathering since I was a kid.
-After taking a break in high school and college, I rediscovered the game as an adult, and it has become one of my favorite hobbies.
+After taking a break in high school and college, I rediscovered the game as an adult, and it has become one of my favorite hobbies!

 ### Resources and Links:
 <ul>